 - Caramel – Whisk in 1 tablespoon caramel sauce into the espresso before adding the milk.

-- 1 cup Milk of your choice like almond, macadamia, or coconut Unsweetened
+- 1 cup milk of choice like almond, macadamia, or coconut.

-- Combine all ingredients in a shaker.
-(Cocktail shaker, protein shaker, tumbler, etc…)
+- Combine all ingredients in a cocktail shaker.

-- Shake the mixture well and pour over ice into glass.
+- Shake the mixture well and pour over ice into two serving glasses.

-- For a fun switch, try an ombré look – pour half of the milk over ice then proceed with the rest of the recipe.
+- If you'd prefer an "ombré" look, first pour half of the milk over ice into two glasses.
+Then, proceed with the recipe

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.